influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withLevel(level)
 ```

-Level is SELinux level label that applies to the container.
+"Level is SELinux level label that applies to the container."

 ### fn spec.template.container.securityContext.seLinuxOptions.withRole